Upsize, Downsize (or, Honey I Shrunk the Cybis)

-Although I’ve never been a big fan of Cybis’ Hall of Fame series of replicated “legacy” sculptures, I’ve always been curious about how they managed to produce identical but downscaled versions of pieces whose original molds were destroyed decades ago.
-After discovering an upscaled version of a circa-1950s piece I decided to finally learn how the upsize/downsize process actually works.
+Although I’ve never been a fan of Cybis’ Hall of Fame series of replicated “legacy” sculptures, I’ve always been curious about how they managed to produce identical but downscaled versions of pieces whose original molds were supposedly destroyed decades ago.
+So, I decided to learn how the upsize/downsize process actually works.

-In my quest to find out how re-scaling of such objects is done, I spoke with Dan Mehlman, of Mehlman Design in upstate New York.
-He has been a moldmaker and designer of beautiful objects in ceramics, glass and metal for more than 30 years and explained the processes by which a perfectly rescaled porcelain sculpture can be produced; I’m extremely grateful to him for his help!
+In my quest to find out how re-scaling of such objects is done, I spoke with Dan Mehlman of Mehlman Design in upstate New York.
+He has been a mold-maker and designer of beautiful objects in ceramics, glass and metal for more almost 40 years and explained the processes by which a perfectly-rescaled porcelain sculpture can be produced; I’m extremely grateful to him for his help!

 Downsizing